kubeflex-io/kubeflex/docs/technical-guides/ingressgateway.md

         mode: SIMPLE
         credentialName: kubeflex-tls
       hosts:
-      - "www.kubeflex.co.uk"
+      - "www.kubeflex.io"
-      - "kubeflex.co.uk"
+      - "kubeflex.io"
 ```

-Once the above changes are merged, we are able to access the deployment via https://kubeflex.co.uk or https://www.kubeflex.co.uk
+Once the above changes are merged, we are able to access the deployment via https://kubeflex.io or https://www.kubeflex.io